 The study involved the retrospective use of anonymised data routinely collected as part of the NHS England-commissioned service, without breach of confidentiality or privacy.
 Under the definitions of the NHS Health Research Authority, this study qualified as a service evaluation and therefore formal research ethics committee approval was not sought.

 Demographic data collected included age, sex, weight, admission time, time of intubation, ECMO start time, ECMO discontinuation time, and primary diagnosis.
 Biochemical data were taken from the arterial blood gas and FiO2 closest to the decision to cannulate for ECMO.
 Mode of ECMO was classified as veno-venous (vv-ECMO), veno-arterial (va-ECMO), veno-veno-arterial (vva-ECMO), or veno-venous extracorporeal carbon dioxide removal (vv-ECCO2R).
-Where patients had multiple ECMO runs within the same admission, data from the initial presentation was used, except for total ECMO time and ECMO ICU length of stay, which were combined from both runs.
+Where patients had multiple ECMO runs within the same admission, data from the initial presentation were used, except for total ECMO time and ECMO ICU length of stay, which were combined from both runs.

 Diagnostic classification

 Diagnosis data were recorded in the form of International Classification Diseases codes (ICD), either 9th or 10th edition as available.
 Where multiple ICD codes were listed, one was identified as the primary diagnosis.
 These were classified into one of the following nine categories: asthma, aspiration pneumonitis, bacterial pneumonia, burns, post-operative, trauma, viral pneumonia, other respiratory diagnosis, other non-respiratory diagnosis, and unspecified.

 Patients with concomitant viral and bacterial pneumonia were classified as viral pneumonia, as were those with viral pneumonia and asthma, unless status asthmaticus was present.
 Patients with post-operative respiratory failure coded as a primary diagnosis were presumed to have non-traumatic aetiology unless traumatic injuries or mechanisms were coded as secondary diagnoses.
+In other cases, where multiple diagnoses occurred concurrently, the diagnosis identified by the reporting clinician as the ‘primary diagnosis’ was used for classification.
 The full list of the ICD codes included in each category is provided in Supplementary Table 1.

 Outcomes